-My family has been on an unschooling or natural learning path with homeschooling for about a year now.
+My family has been on an unschooling or self directed education path with homeschooling for about a year now.
 In a nutshell, unschooling is allowing your child’s education to be guided by their intrinsic motivations and natural curiosities about the world around them.
 With a Masters in Education and after having taught in an elementary classroom for years, unschooling was an education philosophy I shied away from at first.
 It felt like such a radical idea, but these days it couldn’t feel more natural and normal.

 The hardest part for me has been reprogramming my brain with what I thought I knew about education and how children (or anyone for that matter) learn.
 In a classroom, it is rare that the teacher walks in and says, “Ok class, what do you want to learn today?”
 When I was in the classroom, I had my lesson plan book filled out a few days to a week in advance.
 On occasion those lessons may have been informed by the student’s interests, but mainly, they were guided by the state implemented guidelines of what my students should know.
 Even though I would attempt as much hands on learning as possible, the fault in this method of educating lies in the fact that the motivation to learn the skills and information was not intrinsic to the students.
 It was forced upon them and though some had an interest in what was on the schedule that day, some did not.
 But regardless, it was what they had to learn.

 “Tell me and I forget.
 Teach me and I may remember.
 Involve me and I learn.” ~Benjamin Franklin